Thatipramod/spam-detection-ml/README.md

 ---

-## 📌 Overview
+# 📌 Overview

-Spam Detection ML is a machine learning web application that classifies SMS messages as **Spam** or **Ham**.
-Built with **Python**, **Streamlit**, and **Scikit-learn**, the application provides an intuitive interface for real-time predictions, batch processing, and data analytics.

----

-## 🚀 Features
+Spam Detection ML is an end-to-end Machine Learning project that demonstrates how Natural Language Processing (NLP) can be used to automatically classify SMS messages.

+The application includes:

-- 📩 Real-time SMS spam prediction
+- 📩 Real-time spam prediction
 - 📂 Batch prediction using CSV files
-- 📊 Interactive analytics dashboard
+- 📊 Interactive analytics
-- 📈 Dataset visualization and statistics
+- 📈 Dashboard with visualizations
-- 🤖 Machine Learning-based classification
+- 🤖 Machine Learning model trained using Logistic Regression
-- ⚡ Fast and lightweight Streamlit interface
+- ⚡ Fast and responsive Streamlit interface

 ---

+# 🚀 Features

+- ✅ Predict Spam or Ham instantly
+- ✅ Upload CSV files for batch prediction
+- ✅ Interactive analytics dashboard
+- ✅ Dataset visualization
+- ✅ Clean and responsive UI
+- ✅ Lightweight and fast
+- ✅ Easy to deploy using Streamlit Cloud

+---

-## 🖥️ Application Pages
+# 🖥️ Application Pages

 - 🏠 Home
 - 📩 Spam Predictor